 An applied SAM is always organisation-specific although in its self a generic model.
 The SAM model provides insight and understanding of a large amount of policy information with derived relevant success indicators for required learn/work environment performance.
 Moreover, it is a means of conducting a dialogue about the mutual coordination of Real Estate with the other business assets Facility Management and Information Technology, which creates a focus on the intended (integrated) value creation.

 It helps to formulate the implications of strategic choices more clearly and to communicate with relevant (internal) stakeholders.
 The SAM matrix is a simple and flexible framework.
 It helps balance value creation with the learn/work environment and the costs, risks and time involved in initiating, implementing and operating it.

-A completed SAM matrix including the ranking of the performance indicators also forms the basis for systematic evaluation, monitoring and, if necessary, adjustment of interventions in the learn/work environment.
-This makes continuous improvement possible and is a building block for a learning organisation.
+A completed SAM matrix includes the ranking of the performance indicators and forms the basis for systematic evaluation, monitoring and, if necessary, adjustment or interventions in the learn/work environment.
+This makes continuous improvement possible and forms a cornerstone for a learning organisation.

 The SAM model can be used to develop an integrated learn/work environment strategy that contributes to the achievement of organisational goals (Strategic Accommodation Roadmap).
 It has been developed in such a way that it is modular and always custom-made for an organisation.

 The AV-Strategic Alignment Matrix provides a framework to identify the relevant matters that add value to the organisational objectives, the so-called value drivers or success determining factors.
 Once these are known, the right measures of success can be developed and made SMARTI (Specific, Measurable, Acceptable, Realistic, Time-bound and Inspiring).
 This enhances alignment, attunement and balance of the learn/work environment with organisational objectives.